Following Too Closely Ticket Lawyer Philadelphia

-We are all aware of the aggravation that comes when we see a driver in our rear view mirror following too closely behind our car.
+We are all aware of the headache that occurs when we see a driver in our rearview mirror following too closely behind our car.
 And we are aggravated with good reason.
 With driving too closely you are left at the mercy of a person rather than numbers.
 We all innately know and feel that numbers are constant and reliable, whereas people are not.
 Driving too closely, also known as tailgating, behind another driver can greatly increase the likelihood of a collision.
 Maintaining a safe distance behind the vehicle in front of you is important, particularly if the vehicle in front comes to a sudden stop or quickly slow downs due to a change in traffic speed.

 Fighting the Law